[OPINION] Seven years ago, while traveling for work, I stopped at a Walmart, and asked an

-If you're reading this and you're a hearing person, consider learning a few essential sign language/ASL words in order to create an environment of inclusion and understanding for those who may feel excluded outside of their small Deaf community.
-Many of us will also experience some hearing loss as we age.
-It's often easier for you to learn their language than for them to learn yours, and sometimes it can be nearly impossible for them.
-When you take the effort to communicate like this, it means the world to someone!
+For those who are hearing, consider learning a few essential ASL words to foster inclusion and understanding for individuals who may feel isolated outside of their Deaf community.
+Many of us will also experience some degree of hearing loss with age.
+Often, it is far easier for hearing individuals to learn the language of the Deaf than for Deaf individuals to master spoken language, which can sometimes be nearly impossible.
+Making the effort to communicate in this way can mean the world to someone.

 Apps